SymbolicML/DynamicQuantities.jl/README.md

 </div>

-This defines a simple statically-typed `Quantity` type for Julia.
+DynamicQuantities defines a simple statically-typed `Quantity` type for Julia.
 Physical dimensions are stored as a *value*, as opposed to a parametric type, as in [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).
 This is done to allow for calculations where physical dimensions are not known at compile time.